gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 Learn how to [add a new accession to the **_Accessions_** table](#add-a-new-accession-to-the-accessions-table).

 The screenshot below shows just some of the fields and a few of the rows of the **_Accessions_** table.
-Note the **_Next Step_** field which indicates where each accession is within the accessioning process.
+Note the **_Next Step_** field which indicates where each accession is within the accessioning and curating process.

 ![Accessioning diagram](accessioning-5.jpg)